 By Elisabeth Liptak, Director of Professional Development, IDA

-Standards for reading appear in the Content Preparation section and break down into separate categories for Early Reading, Struggling Readers, and English Language Learners.
-Also included in the Content section of the report are standards for Elementary Mathematics, and Elementary, Middle and High School Content that align with the Common Core State Standards.
-In order to score well in the reading content areas, schools only needed to show that they address the five components identified by the National Reading Panel in 2000 in two lectures and an assignment.
-This is a low bar, by NCTQs own admission, yet only 29% of schools reviewed address science-based reading instruction.
-(By contrast, the IDA Knowledge and Practice Standards for Teachers of Reading cover these component skills, and more, in significant depth.
-Three of the nine university programs IDA recognized in its 2012 review – Southern Methodist University, the University of Colorado, Colorado Springs, and Southeastern University – also received high scores in the NCTQ report.
-The other programs IDA recognized were not included in their review either because they were too small or did not lead directly to teacher licensure.)
+The NCTQ Standards for reading appear in the Content Preparation category and break down into separate sections for Early Reading, Struggling Readers, and English Language Learners.
+Also included in the Content category are standards for Elementary Mathematics, and Elementary, Middle and High School Content that align with the Common Core State Standards.
+In order to score well in the reading standards, schools only need to show that they address the five components identified by the National Reading Panel in 2000 in two lectures and an assignment.
+Even with this low bar, just 17 percent of the 959 elementary and special education programs reviewed cover all five components adequately.

-For a more in-depth look at the report, with links to reports on specific standards and a breakdown by states, visit the NCTQ website.
+For a more in-depth look at the NCTQ Teacher Prep Review 2014, with links to reports on specific standards and a breakdown by states, visit the NCTQ website.

 Elisabeth “Liz” Liptak is in an expert in the reading and literacy fields.
 She served as the Executive Director of the Washington Literacy Council, a community-based direct service program in Washington DC that served struggling adult readers and younger children, prior to joining IDA in May of 2011.
 Liz has been a reading tutor since 1989.